dkeenan7/LyteFyba/PCB/Readme.txt

 interior, just the outlines).
 Ctrl-Shift-Clicking is useful here.
 * Remove the board outline, including the oval holes, from the selection.
 Ctrl-Shift-Clicking is useful here.
 * From the top and bottom silkscreens, deselect all text except component designators.
-* Deselect the arrows (objects can only be a member of one group).
-Leave the plus and minus signs selected.
+* Leave the plus and minus signs selected.
 * Deselect everything from the top and bottom documentation layers, if necessary.
 * Using the layers tab in the interaction bar, check each layer for items to deselect.
 * Select any tracks that connect selected objects.
 Ctrl-Shift-Clicking is useful here.